charlyschulte/paperless-scanner/README.md

    --privileged \
    fakeridoo/paperless-scanner:latest
 ```

+Note: If `config/config.json` is not present in the bound host directory, the container entrypoint will create a default `config/config.json` file at first boot.
+You can then edit this file with your Paperless-ngx URL and API token.

+If you previously mounted a single `config.json` file into `/usr/src/app/config.json`, the entrypoint will automatically move it into the new `config/config.json` path for backwards compatibility.

 Note: The template HTML files are baked into the Docker image at `/usr/share/paperless-scanner/templates` and are used by the application at runtime.
 Avoid mounting an external `templates` folder over `/usr/src/app` because that can mask the files from the image.
 If you're developing with a host bind mounting the project into `/usr/src/app`, make sure the host copy includes `templates/` or omit the bind mount so the container uses the built-in templates.